Ptrskay3/PySprint/README.md

 Advanced description will be added soon.

 # Lastest upgrades:
+  - Added some tooltips + Min-max method has new options now.
   - Added IFFT, calcuating phase comes next
   - Min-max method now uses a better fitting algorithm, fit report can be displayed
   - Peaks now send values to min-max method